About us

 Eliana Hidalgo

-Founder and director of Eacheve
+Founder and director

 Art Historian Eliana Hidalgo Vilaseca founded EACHEVE in 2014 to engage with contemporary art and artists in Ecuador and abroad via editorial production, collection consultancy, exhibitions, grants, and scholarships.